haddersbadders/haddersbadders.github.io/longform/README.md

 Also included are [Animate.css](https://daneden.github.io/animate.css/) and [Wow.js](http://mynameismatthieu.com/WOW/).

 Animate.css provides animation for elements and Wow.js allows control over these animations so they occur when scrolled to.

+##YouTube

+YouTube is invoked using the [Youtube API](https://developers.google.com/youtube/) rather than just the iFrame embed.
+This is beacuase the YouTube video is paused until the user scrolls to it then pauses again once the user scrolls past.
+This is controlled in the js/index.js file using [ScrollMagic](http://scrollmagic.io/examples/index.html).

+##Audio

+In the "flowers" section header, audio is embeded using the ```<audio>``` element.
+Playback is controlled in js/index.js using ScollMagic again so the audio file only plays when the user scrolls to the section and pauses when scrolled away.